Automotive refinishers prepare vehicle surfaces, match and mix colours, and apply paint to vehicles.

 - Apprentice automotive refinishers may start out on the training minimum wage, the minimum wage, or a little more.

-- After two to five years they usually earn between $20 and $25 an hour.
+- After one to five years they usually earn between $20 and $25 an hour.

 - Automotive refinishers with over five years' experience can earn between $25 and $32 an hour.